timescale/timescaledb-toolkit/docs/heartbeat_agg.md

 Timescale continuos aggregates provide an easy way to keep heartbeat sketches up to date as new telemetry arrives.

-First, we create a hypertable and insert data:
+First, we create a hypertable and insert some sample telemetry data:

 ```SQL
 CREATE TABLE heartbeats(time TIMESTAMPTZ, device_id INT);